Consumer Medicine Information

 Taking VOTRIENT with food and drink

 VOTRIENT is affected by the food you eat.
-For details see How do I take VOTRIENT?
+For details see "How do I take VOTRIENT?"

 Do not drink grapefruit juice while you are being treated with VOTRIENT as this may

 Pregnancy and breast-feeding

 If you are pregnant or breast-feeding, planning to get pregnant or think you might

 Driving and using machines

 VOTRIENT can have side effects such as fatigue, weakness and loss of energy that may

 How do I take VOTRIENT?

 How much VOTRIENT to take

 The usual dose is 800 mg VOTRIENT, taken once a day.
 Your doctor may decide to give

 you two 400 mg tablets or four 200 mg tablets to make up the 800 mg dose.

-How to take it
+How and when to take it

 Swallow the tablets whole with water, one after the other, at about the same time

-Do not break or crush the tablets as it affects the way the medicine is absorbed
+Do not break or crush the tablets as this affects the way the medicine is absorbed

-It is important that you take VOTRIENT either at least one hour
+It is important that you take VOTRIENT on an empty stomach, either at least one hour

 Taking the drug with food increases the amount absorbed into the body, which may increase

 Depending on your response to treatment, your doctor may recommend adjusting your

 If you forget to take VOTRIENT

 Do not take a double dose to make up for a missed dose.
 Take the next dose at the

 How long to take it for

 Take VOTRIENT for as long as your doctor recommends.

-Immediately telephone your doctor or Poisons Information Centre (In Australia call 131126.
-In New Zealand call 0800 POISON
+Immediately telephone your doctor or Poisons Information Centre (call 131126) for

 advice if you think you or anyone else may have taken too much VOTRIENT, even if there

 If you are not sure what to do, contact your doctor or pharmacist.